 Social Welfare Program Leading to the Doctor of Philosophy

 The program of doctoral studies prepares students primarily for careers in teaching and research.
 It educates students in the theory and practice of social welfare.
 Graduates of the program gain advanced skills in research methods and the ability to analyze social policy and develop practice theory.
-The program requires 36 credits of study beyond a master's degree with a minimum of one year of full-time residence.
+The program requires 36 credits of study beyond a master's degree.
 The doctoral program offers students the opportunity to study with an outstanding faculty who are ranked as one of the most productive faculties in social work in the U.S.

 Requirements for Admission

 In addition to meeting the general University requirements students should have a master's degree from either a school of social work or a closely related discipline or profession.
 At least two year of professional experience is advisable but not required.

 Program of Study and Research (36 credits minimum beyond a master's degree)

 All doctoral students are required to enroll in four doctoral proseminars:

 Ssw 826 Social Welfare Policy (3)

 Ssw 863 Applications of Advanced Methods in Social Welfare Research (3)